The use of standard digital cameras for photomicrography

 Those that can have their lenses removed are easy to fit to microscopes.
-They are attached via a suitable adapter and a T2 ring to suit the camera make (Canon, Nikon, Olympus etc) and in effect the microscope then becomes the lens system for the camera back.
+They are attached via a suitable adapter and a T2 ring to suit the camera make (Canon, Nikon, Olympus etc).
+In effect the microscope then becomes the lens system for the camera back.
 The type of adapter needed will vary according to the microscope model but are basically of two types those that need an eyepiece (photoeyepiece) to be added and those that have a photoeyepiece already built in.

 For those who do not want the expense of buying an SLR or pancake camera, we have sourced a budget priced compact camera that is capable of providing both of these key requirements and adapted it to fit our eyepiece adapter Unilink that we have been selling successfully for many years.
 Of course the Unilink element can be removed easily and the unit used as a standard compact camera.

 Obviously when we look down a microscope the final image is the result of the magnifying power of the objective being used and the magnifying power of the eyepiece.
 The SLR camera back therefore needs its own eyepiece as well.